open-gpu-compute/learning-cuda/programming_interface/README.md

 ## L2 Cache
 Data that is being accessed frequently from global memory is known as persisting data access.
 Data that is being accessed only once is known as streaming data access.
-### L2 cache Set-Aside for Persisting Accesses
 A portion of the L2 cache can be set aside to be used for persisting data accesses to global memory.
 Persisting accesses have prioritized use of this set-aside portion of L2 cache, whereas normal or streaming, accesses to global memory can only utilize this portion of L2 when it is unused by persisting accesses.
-### L2 Access Properties
 Three types of access properties are defined for different global memory data accesses:
     * `cudaAccessPropertyStreaming`: Memory accesses that occur with the streaming property are less likely to persist in the L2 cache because these accesses are preferentially evicted.
     * `cudaAccessPropertyPersisting`: Memory accesses that arise with the persisting property are more likely to stay in the L2 cache because these accesses are preferentially retained in the set-aside portion of L2 cache.
     * `cudaAccessPropertyNormal`: This access property forcibly resets previously applied persisting access property to a normal status.
-### Reset L2 Access to Normal
 A persisting L2cache may be persisting long after a CUDA kernel is executed.
 It's a good practice to clear L2 persisting cache and its access properties.
-### CUDA Stream
-A stream is a sequence of operations that are executed on threads.
+**CUDA Stream**: A stream is a sequence of operations that are executed on threads.
 Different streams can run on different threads concurrently.
 ### Utilization of L2 set-aside cache.
 Multiple CUDA kernels executing concurrently on different streams have different access policy window, but L2 set-aside cache is shared among all the streams.
 The net utilization of L2 set-aside cache is the sum of  L2 set aside used in all the concurrent kernels.
-### Query properties of L2 cache
 Properties related to L2 cache are a part of `cudaDeviceProp` struct and can be queried using CUDA runtime API `cudaGetDeviceProperties`
 ## Shared Memory
 Shared memory  is allocated using `__shared__` memory space specifier.